jetpack-pizza/demo/content/running-applications.md

 ---

-**Next:** Flutter and Dart plugins offer a number of [testing and debugging tools](https://github.com/jetpack-pizza/demo/blob/master/content/testing-and-debugging.md) that will help you improve your application.
+**Next:** Flutter and Dart plugins offer a number of tools for [testing and debugging](https://github.com/jetpack-pizza/demo/blob/master/content/testing-and-debugging.md).